rigao66/rigao66.github.io/_pages/about.md

   gtag('config', 'UA-123521501-1');
 </script>
- I am a Ph.D. candidate in Political Science at [The University of Kansas(KU)](https://kups.ku.edu/), studying Comparative Politics and International Relations with a minor in Political Methodology.
-I was a Doctoral Research Fellow at [Institute for Policy & Social Research](https://ipsr.ku.edu/) in 2022-2023.
-I plan to defend my dissertation in the spring of 2025, and I am on the 2024-25 job market.
+ I am a Visiting Assistant Professor of Political Science at [Washington & Jefferson College]( https://www.washjeff.edu/) in southwest Pennsylvania.
+I earned my Ph.D. in Political Science from [the University of Kansas (KU)](https://kups.ku.edu/) in 2025.

 My research sits at the intersection of domestic politics and international relations, with a substantive focus on US-China relations, Africa-China relations, and Chinese politics and society.
 I am also interested in policy evaluation and public policy.
 My work has been published or is forthcoming in _Democratization_, _Business and Politics_, _The Journal of Modern African Studies_, _Journal of Chinese Governance_, _Japanese Journal of Political Science_, _Social Indicators Research_, _International Political Science Review_,and other outlets.

-My dissertation project investigates the transition from class identity to national identity and the rising Chinese nationalism in the post-Mao era.
-I focus on how social, economic, and political factors influence nationalism, and how national superiority increases citizens'support for government redistribution, with heterogeneous effects driven by ideology and self-interest.
+My teaching expertise encompasses introductory courses in International Relations, Comparative Politics, and Research Methods, as well as upper-level courses in International Political Economy, East Asian Politics, Chinese Politics and Policy, US-China Relations, China–Africa Relations, and Research Methods.

-Feel free to contact me at [r408l190@ku.edu](mailto:r408l190@ku.edu).
+Feel free to contact me at [rliu@washjeff.edu](mailto:rliu@washjeff.edu).